adap/flower/examples/flower-client-authentication/README.md

 flower-client-app client:app --insecure --authentication-keys ./keys/client_credentials_2.pub ./keys/client_credentials_2
 ```

-If you generated more than 2 client credentials, you can add more clients by opening new terminal window and run the command
+If you generated more than 2 client credentials, you can add more clients by opening new terminal windows and running the command
-above, don't forget to specify the correct client public and private keys for each client instance you created.
+above.
+Don't forget to specify the correct client private and public keys for each client instance you created.

 ## Run the Flower App